austonricardo/treasurehunter/README.md

 The secp256k1 library is optimized C library for EC operations on curve secp256k1.
 The Primary bitcoin algorithms for address genereations.
 The secp256k1_fast_unsafe is a brilhant works that use big windows pre-calculled vales for fast address generations.

+This is only the POC not entire project.

 Implementation details
 ----------------------

-* Find and keep losted address in a big hashtable in memory
+* Find and keep losted address in a big hashtable
   * ....
 * Randon generation a lot of address and compare multiples with big hashtable
   *